dhermes/condition-number-bezier-curve-intersection/README.md

 # A Condition Number for B&#xe9;zier Curve Intersection

-This originally appeared in my [thesis] and is now being split out into a (short) standalone paper.
+This originally appeared in my [thesis][1] and is now being split out into a (short) standalone paper.

 This repository is laid out in a manner described in